wardbell/angular-outside-zone/README.md

 * Portfolio size:  How many stocks to track and present.
 The higher the number, the more views on screen to bind.

 * Publish window: How often to publish price changes, regardless of buffer.
+0 === off; only publish when buffer is full.

 * Service speed: How fast (in milliseconds) the price engine returns stock price changes.
 The lower the number, the faster it goes,